 The roots of The Haddon Fortnightly can be traced back to 1894 just as the Suffrage Movement was coming into full swing.
 Thirty-one years later, in 1925 with the membership greatly expanded, this group of public-spirited women incorporated the pursuit of civic interests into their yearly objectives.
 These objectives have remained the same as the club seamlessly transitioned from the nineteenth century, into the twentieth and now well into the twenty first century.

 The Haddon Fortnightly Women’s Club has continued to provide opportunities for its members to champion societal boundary changes by encouraging intellectual pursuits through education and the promotion of positive thinking within the community of Haddonfield and the surrounding areas.
 A widely-known and respected women’s organization throughout the state of New Jersey, it draws members from many areas of the Delaware Valley.

-The club is comprised of three groups, all of which play an intricate part in the rich tapestry of friendship, service and personal growth that is The Haddon Fortnightly.
+The club is comprised of two groups, all of which play an intricate part in the rich tapestry of friendship, service and personal growth that is The Haddon Fortnightly.
 The General Club meets during the day on the fourth Friday of each month.
 From social events to philanthropic activities, the members have a multitude of opportunities to become involved and contribute.

 The Evening Membership Department, which meets the second Tuesday of the month offers the same full range of events as the General Club but is geared toward women who are unable to attend daytime meetings.